THE BASS-DRUMS DIALOGUE IN THE DOORS’ “RIDERS ON THE STORM”

 This conversation between the electric bass and the

-Moreover, this creative dialogue's darkly charming
+Moreover, the darkly charming

 singing, and the sampled storm.